-- 47. Remove and reserve § 240.12b-32. - 48.
-Revise the first sentence of Note D.1 of § 240.14a-101 to read as follows:
+48. Amend § 240.14a-101 by revising the first sentence of Note D.1 to read as follows:

 § 240.14a-101 Schedule 14A.
 Information required in proxy statement.

 1. Disclosure must not be incorporated by reference from a second document if that second document incorporates information pertinent to such disclosure by reference to a third document.